Kosovo War: The Rambouillet Conference (January–March 1999)

 On 30 January 1999, NATO issued a statement announcing that the North Atlantic Council had agreed that "the NATO Secretary General may authorise air strikes against targets on FRY territory" to "[compel] compliance with the demands of the international community and [to achieve] a political settlement".
 While this was mainly a threat to the Milošević government, it also included a coded threat to the Albanians: any decision would depend on the "position and actions of the Kosovo Albanian leadership and all Kosovo Albanian armed elements in and around Kosovo."

 Also on 30 January 1999, the Contact Group issued a set of "non-negotiable principles" which made up a package known as "Status Quo Plus" – effectively the restoration of Kosovo's pre-1990 autonomy within Serbia, plus the introduction of democracy and supervision by international organisations.
 It also called for a peace conference to be held in February 1999 at the Château de Rambouillet, outside Paris.

 The Rambouillet talks began on 6 February 1999, with NATO Secretary General Javier Solana negotiating with both sides.
 They were intended to conclude by 19 February.
 The FR Yugoslavian delegation was led by then president of Serbia Milan Milutinović, while Milošević himself remained in Belgrade.
 This was in contrast to the 1995 Dayton conference that ended the war in Bosnia, where Milošević negotiated in person.
-The absence of Milošević was interpreted as a sign that the real decisions were being made back in Belgrade, a move that aroused criticism in Yugoslavia as well as abroad; Kosovo's Serbian Orthodox bishop Artemije traveled all the way to Rambouillet to protest that the delegation was wholly unrepresentative.
+The absence of Milošević was interpreted as a sign that the real decisions were being made back in Belgrade, a move that aroused criticism in Yugoslavia as well as abroad; Kosovo's Serbian Orthodox bishop Artemije traveled to Rambouillet to protest that the delegation was unrepresentative.
 At this time, speculation about an indictment of Milošević for war crimes was rife, so his absence may have been motivated by fear of arrest.